Thanks to Marcavis, we bring you this great video tutorial:

 The management does not advise introducing the results to Australia.

-Frogatto & Friends is an action-adventure game, starring a certain quixotic frog.
-Give it a try!
+Frogatto & Friends is an action-adventure platformer game, starring a certain quixotic frog.

-Also, Frogatto has a very flexible game engine you can use to make your own creations.
+We also have a very flexible editor and engine you can use to make your own creations.

 In the upcoming release, v1.3, we’re overhauling how our powerups work, trying to solve a major design flaw in the current system.
 As it stands now, the way our powerups work is: 1] you have to kill an enemy to cause it to “drop” some powerup.
 2] you then have to tag this powerup, which moves around and can be hard to get, and 3] once acquired, it only lasts for a tiny window of time.
 These rules didn’t add up very well inside frogatto, because of our pacing.
 It took a while to figure out what was wrong, and here are our thoughts on the subject: